 In 1917 a fund was started with the aim of buying Pastor Jones a motorcycle, and in the same year electric lights were installed in the church.

-• The war years caused some difficulties as the church had to be blacked out during evening services and because of this many of the older folk did not attend.
+At the AGM in September 1947 the Kaiapoi Church gave notice to the Rangiora Church that they would be leaving the circuit system and becoming a self-supporting church.
+The war years caused some difficulties as the church had to be blacked out during evening services and because of this many of the older folk did not attend.

 In 1951 the old Sunday school hall was extended by the addition of an ex-army building.
 Working bees resulted in a big new hall with a kitchen at the back.
 At the same time the 1st Kaiapoi Boys Brigade was started and at a later date Girls Brigade also commenced.
 The Brigades were a significant part of the ministry of the church for many years.

 Mission is a regular feature in the story of Kaiapoi Baptist Church; missions in the local community, special events for children, activities, camps, youth services for young people, and campaigns catering for adults all feature down the years.
 Overseas mission was also always important.
 The Solomon Islands became a major focus for this church, starting in 1956 when Edgar and Dorothy Pollard left Kaiapoi for missionary work in this island nation.
 Numbers of other people from the church also served there over the ensuing years.

 It became clear in the early 1970’s that the much loved old wooden building had become too small for the work being done, and that a new building was required for the work and witness to continue.
 Working bees and fundraising became very significant activities and on completion, the new buildings were opened with great celebration.

 Kaiapoi Baptist Church has always had an outward looking focus, and in the 1980’s discussions about new initiatives in ministry to the community led to the formation of the Person to Person Help Trust.
 The manse behind the church was converted for use as a child care centre.
-In the beginning it relied greatly on volunteer labour, but over the years grew into a fully licenced and registered Early Childhood centre.
+In the beginning it relied greatly on volunteer labour, but over the years grew into a fully licensed and registered Early Childhood centre.